Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Formula 1 Racing

 where $l = 0.8 $ is the track's lane width.

-The car's task is to race around a track as quickly as possible.
-Each control task $\mathcal{T}^i$ corresponds to a new track, where ${\bf{\Theta}}^i$ maps the current position along the $i$-th track to the upcoming track curvature.
-We choose two strategy states:
+The car's task is to drive around a race track as quickly as possible while satisfying all system and environmental state and input constraints.
+Each control task $\mathcal{T}^i$ corresponds to a new track, described using the environment descriptor function ${\bf{\Theta}}^i$ which maps the current position along the $i$-th track to a description of the upcoming track curvature.
+For training and testing, we use scaled Formula 1 tracks whose geospatial coordinates were made publicly available in \cite{belien}.

+We choose two similar strategy states for the racing task as for the robot navigation task:

 where $\Delta s_k = s_k - s_{k-T}$ measures the distance traveled along the track centerline in the last $T$ timesteps.